Avalon: Etymology

-Geoffrey of Monmouth calls it Insula Avallonis in Latin, in his pseudo-chronicle Historia Regum Britanniae ("The History of the Kings of Britain", c.
-1136).
+The meaning and origin of the name Avalon have been long debated by Arthurian scholars as well as Celtic and Romance philologists.
+Geoffrey of Monmouth in his pseudo-chronicle Historia Regum Britanniae ("The History of the Kings of Britain", c.
+1136) calls the place Insula Avallonis, meaning the "Isle of Avallon" in Latin.
 In his later Vita Merlini ("The Life of Merlin", c.
-1150), Geoffrey calls it Insula Pomorum, the "Isle of Fruit Trees" (from Latin pōmus "fruit tree").
-The name is generally considered to be of Welsh origin (a Cornish or Breton origin is also possible), from Old Welsh, Old Cornish, or Old Breton aball or avallen(n), "apple tree, fruit tree" (cf. Welsh afal, from Proto-Celtic *abalnā, literally "fruit-bearing (thing)").
+1150), he calls it Insula Pomorum, the "Isle of Fruit Trees" (from Latin pōmus "fruit tree").
+Today, the name is generally considered to be from the Welsh afal "apple tree, fruit tree" (from Proto-Celtic *abalnā, literally "fruit-bearing (thing)").
+A Cornish or Breton origin is also possible, deriving from aball or avallen(n).

 The tradition of an "apple" island among the ancient Britons may also be related to Irish legends of the otherworld island home of Manannán mac Lir and Lugh, Emain Ablach (also the Old Irish poetic name for Isle of Man), where Ablach means "Having Apple Trees"— from Old Irish aball ("apple") — and is similar to the Middle Welsh name Afallach, which was used to replace the name Avalon in medieval Welsh translations of French and Latin Arthurian tales.
 All are related to the Gaulish root *aballo "fruit tree" (found in the place name Aballo/Aballone) and are derived from Proto-Celtic *abal- "apple", which is related at the Indo-European level to English apple, Russian яблоко (jabloko), Latvian ābele, et al.

 In the early 12th century, William of Malmesbury claimed the name of Avalon came from a man called Avalloc, who once lived on this isle with his daughters.
 Gerald of Wales similarly derived the name of Avalon from its purported former ruler, Avallo.
 The name is also similar to "Avallus", described by Pliny the Elder in his 1st-century Naturalis Historia as a mysterious island where amber could be found.